Sanders’ Social Security ‘adjustments’ undercut Biden attack

 “As our population ages,” Sanders wrote, “it is clear that we will have to make incremental adjustments in Social Security taxes and benefits — as Congress has done in the past.”

-During a 1999 press conference, Sanders went further, praising an overhaul of Social Security signed into law by Reagan in 1983.
-The legislation, which came as the program was on the brink of insolvency, raised taxes on working families, froze benefit increases for six months and gradually raised the age in which retirees can receive full benefits from 65 to 67.
+At the time, the primary legislative fixes to Social Security financing had increased taxes and cut benefits.
+That includes a major 1983 bill signed into law by Reagan that came as the program was on the brink of insolvency.
+It raised taxes on working families, froze benefit increases for six months and gradually raised the age at which retirees can receive full benefits from 65 to 67.

-Sanders said it was a good example of people coming together to enact a solution without draconian changes.
+During a 1999 press conference, Sanders went further, praising the 1983 law as a good example of people coming together to enact a solution without draconian changes.

 “We should remember that in 1982, Social Security was within a few months — a few months — of not being able to pay out all benefits owed to Americans,” Sanders said at the time.
 “And then people came together and said of course we want to save Social Security.
 They worked together, and they did.”